Biological agents for rheumatoid arthritis associated with increased skin cancer risk

 Inflammatory arthritis has been linked to an increased risk of some cancers, such as lymphoma and lung cancer, but a lower risk of others, such as bowel and breast cancers.
 But it has been unclear to what extent tumour necrosis factor (TNF) inhibitors - drugs which act on the immune system - might affect risk.

-TNF inhibitors include the infliximab and and the protein etanercept.
+TNF inhibitors include the monoclonal antibodies infliximab and adalimumab and the protein etanercept.

 The researchers base their findings on 21 studies and eight conference abstracts, which met their strict inclusion criteria of reporting data on cancer associated with TNF inhibitors.
 In all, this provided information on more than 40,000 patients and almost 150,000 cumulative years of exposure to these drugs.